20th Television: 20th Century Fox Television and the New World era (1994–2019)

 In 2006, TCFTV produced the first two series that aired on Fox's sister network, MyNetworkTV: the telenovelas Desire and Fashion House.

 In 2012, 20th Century Fox Television was reorganized as a separate unit of News Corporation.

-In July 2014, it was announced that the operations of the Fox Broadcasting Company and 20th Century Fox Television would merge into a new unit, the Fox Television Group.
+In July 2014, it was announced that the operations of the Fox Broadcasting Company and 20th Century Fox Television would merge into a new unit called the Fox Television Group.

 Under Disney Television Studios

-In March 2019, 20th Century Fox Television, 20th Television and Fox Television Animation were acquired by The Walt Disney Company and integrated into Walt Disney Television as part of Disney Television Studios.
+On March 20, 2019, the Walt Disney Company acquired 20th Century Fox Television, 20th Television and Fox Television Animation as part of its completed acquisition of 21st Century Fox and placed them under the Disney Television Studios division of Walt Disney Television (now Disney Entertainment Television).

-On January 17, 2020, it was announced that the "Fox" name would be dropped from several of the Fox assets acquired by Disney.
+On January 17, 2020, it was announced that the "Fox" name would be dropped from several of the 21CF assets acquired by Disney.